Published onHealth Tip of the Week

 So, are the chemicals in sunscreen harmful?
 Should parents be concerned?
-We asked Patrick McMahon, MD, a pediatric dermatologist at Children’s Hospital of Philadelphia (CHOP), to explain the study’s findings and offer guidance on how parents should respond.
+Here, pediatric dermatology providers at Children’s Hospital of Philadelphia (CHOP) explain the study’s findings and offer guidance on how parents should respond.

-Dr. McMahon explains this was a preliminary study, with just 24 test subjects, all of them adults, and that it only looked at whether the chemicals in sunscreen were absorbed through the skin, not whether the chemicals caused harm.
+This was a preliminary study, with just 24 test subjects, all of them adults, and it only looked at whether the chemicals in sunscreen were absorbed through the skin, not whether the chemicals caused harm.
 While it’s good to be aware of this kind of research, it’s important not to overreact.